elgalu/gem-newgem/README.md

     --template default --summary "TODO: Write a gem summary"
 ```

 You can't use templates absolute paths, so place your templates at `~/.newgem-templates/` and provide just the name of the template.
+A default template which I personally use will be placed there as a starting point, you can [fork it][newgem-template/fork] to customize your preferences.

 Example: